 AP U.S. History affords able and highly motivated students the chance to blend their skills with a special interest and focus in history.
 By concentrating on the events, people, places, and issues of the past, the course familiarizes students with the ways in which the United States has changed over time and how those events have shaped our current circumstances.
 Students will expand on the skills established during Modern World History or AP World History at an accelerated rate and with an eye toward the national AP exam in May.
 The course will focus on developing research and writing techniques; critical analysis of primary source documents; and discussion and debate.
-The skills and strategies necessary for performing well on the A.P. exam will be developed and practiced extensively throughout the course.
+The skills and strategies necessary for performing well on the Advanced Placement exam will be developed and practiced extensively throughout the course.
 Students are required to sit the AP U.S. History exam in May.
 Prerequisites: Modern World History with a grade of B- or higher or AP Modern World History

 1-3 block course; Open to grade 12